 For harsh criticism or conflict in your relationship, SFT provides a refreshingly respectful and upbeat approach to solving problems and rebuilding mutual fondness.
 Its brief focus mirrors the research finding that some couples benefit greatly from very brief interventions.
 I’ve studied SFT since 1993, received training from both of its co-founders, and taught SFT to graduate-level therapists.

+I both trained and practiced Brief Therapy at Portland State Universities Graduate School of Counseling.
 Brief therapy is sometimes the most effective tool for change in the therapy setting.
 I often use brief therapy within the larger counseling relationship to help clients see identified problems as opportunities.